 What genealogy researcher does not love a good historical map?!

 I’ve always been a fan of maps – even as a young child.
 Remember those Trip-tiks AAA used to give out when you planned a vacation?
-I use to get my very own, so I could check off each town and state line as we traveled to someplace fun.
+I used to get my very own, so I could check off each town and state line as we traveled to someplace fun.
 When I had children of my own, my husband and I got them their own Trip-tik maps for our family vacations, too.

 As a genealogy researcher, I love spending time studying all types of maps.
 Old road maps, topographical maps, insurance maps and even maps drawn in deeds or the back of a napkin(!) allow us as genealogy researchers to quite literally place our ancestors in a specific location and time.
 Knowing where an ancestor was in time and place can help you the researcher understand migration patterns and the community where an ancestor lived.

-Fortunately, for us as researchers, many maps can be found online for FREE.[You know me, I’m a frugal genealogist and free is good!]
+Fortunately, for us as researchers, many maps of all types can be found online for FREE.[You know me, I’m a frugal genealogist and free is good!]